OpenSCAP/website/README.md

 + NIST
 + NVD
 + OVAL
-+ SCE: Sript Check Engine: SCAP extension to allow script excecution from SCAP policy.
++ SCE: Sript Check Engine: SCAP extension to allow script execution from SCAP policy.
   That might be useful during rapid policy development as scripts are easier to write than OVAL.
 + SDS